 A scrotal cyst typically refers to an abnormal sac of fluid on or inside the scrotum.
 The

 In addition to the testes, the scrotum also contains the epididymis.
-The epididymis is a long tube connected to each of the testicles that stores sperm.
+The

 Fluid-filled cysts on the scrotum are relatively common and typically occur more often in older males.

 While most scrotal cysts are treatable and not serious, they are not the only cause of a lump on the scrotum.
 Therefore, people should see their doctor if they have any lumps or unusual symptoms around the scrotum.